-A note to the casual reader: Mr. Nugent’s comments touch on the weighty subject of evil, pain and suffering.
+A note to the casual reader: Mr. Nugent’s comments touch on the weighty subject of evil, pain, and suffering.
 Entering into this subject matter is a difficult thing that always needs to be handled with some care.
 There are different ways of viewing the problem of pain and suffering.
-For example, in my day job as a UX Architect for a healthcare company I view at cancer as a disease category and oncology as a medical discipline.
-This is much different view of cancer and oncology than the one I held when I watched my good friend John waste away and die from the disease at 46 years old.
+For example, in my role as a software architect for a healthcare company I viewed “cancer” as a disease category and “oncology” as a medical discipline.
+This is much different than the view I held of those two words when I watched my good friend John waste away and die from the disease at 46 years old, leaving behind a wife and 3 daughters.
 I have experienced the personal side of this issue of pain and suffering.
-But for purposes of this article I am intentionally limiting the scope of my comments to its philosophical and theoretical side.
+But for purposes of this article, I am intentionally limiting the scope of my comments to its philosophical and theoretical side.

 In the process of creation, perfection is inextricably linked to intent.
 An architect can call a house “perfect” when it perfectly matches the blueprints he drew up.
 A songwriter can say a song is “perfect” when it perfectly captures what he intended to say.
 And if Mr. Nugent had created the universe, we could look to him to define what would constitute a “perfect” universe.
 But since he did not, the only way he can claim that a universe that contains suffering and evil is imperfect is if he knows the intentions of the creator of that universe.

 If God intended to create a universe free from suffering and evil then we would have to agree that He failed and is not all-perfect.
 However, Christianity teaches that God’s highest value is love, not freedom from suffering: